4d/docs/website/translated_docs/pt/API/EntitySelectionClass.md

 A coleção retornada é ordenada automaticamente.
 Valores **Null** não são retornados.

 In the *attributePath* parameter, pass the entity attribute whose distinct values you want to get.
 Only scalar values (text, number, boolean, or date) can be handled.
 If the *attributePath* leads to an object property that contains values of different types, they are first grouped by type and sorted afterwards.
-Types are returned in the following order:
+Tipos são retornados na ordem abaixo:

 1.  booleans
 2.  strings